The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Problem and Model Formulation

-\subsection{Defining the Value Functions and Switching Rule}
+\begin{remark} Examples of richer cost structures include: (i) $C_{\rm pre}(t)=c_{\rm pre}n,\ C_{\rm post}(t)=c_{\rm post}n,$ with \(c_{\rm pre}\neq c_{\rm post}\): This captures settings in which evaluating the challenger is more or less expensive than operating it after deployment.
+For example, pre-decision costs may include additional validation and monitoring effort, while post-decision costs may include ongoing data-licensing or infrastructure costs. (ii) $ C_{\rm pre}(t) = c_{\rm pre}n + \mathbb I\{t\in\mathcal T_D\}\,c_{\rm train}N_t^q, \ q\ge 0$: The additional term involving the cumulative number of full-feature samples \(N_t\) captures the cost of retraining or validating the challenger at a decision epoch.
+When \(q=0\), this represents a fixed labor or monitoring cost per retraining run.
+When \(q>0\), it captures computational costs that grow with the amount of available data.
+We study this in our theoretical results concerning epoch design in Section~\ref{ec:sec4-epoch-design}. (iii) More broadly, the implementable algorithms of Sections~\ref{sec:algs} and \ref{sec:numerical} work with general cost structures $C_{\rm pre}(t),\ C_{\rm post}(t)$. \end{remark}

-At each decision epoch $t \in \mathcal{T}_D$, the decision maker chooses one of three actions: \emph{switch} to the challenger, permanently \emph{discard} it and stop data collection, or \emph{continue} data collection.
-All cash flows are evaluated at time~0 (before data collection begins) in present value using a per-epoch discount factor $\beta \in (0,1]$.
-We now compute the value of switching and discarding at epoch $t$, derive the incremental value $\Delta V(t)$, and, as an extension, we discuss how to incorporate budget constraints.
+\subsection{Defining the value functions and switching rule}

-\paragraph{Value if switching.} Switching to the challenger at decision epoch $t \in \mathcal{T}_D$ entails: \begin{itemize} \item The cumulative pre-decision costs incurred up to $t$, $\sum_{\tau \leq t} \beta^{\tau} C_{\mathrm{pre}}(\tau)$ (sunk at $t$). \item A one-time switching cost $\beta^{t} c_s$ incurred when switching to the challenger. \item The cumulative post-decision net gain in future time steps, $\sum_{\tau > t} \beta^{\tau} \left[ n_\tau \cdot G(t) - C_{\mathrm{post}}(\tau) \right].$ \end{itemize} By using $G(t)$ in the post-decision net gain, we are explicitly assuming that a switch at epoch $t$ deploys the challenger model trained at that same epoch.\footnote{For simplicity, we do not consider the option of switching at time $t$ to a challenger trained earlier at some $t' < t$.
-We revisit this case later and show that, under mild assumptions, such delayed-switch choices are always suboptimal.} Put together, the present value at time $0$ of switching to the challenger at $t$ is:
+At each decision epoch $t \in \mathcal{T}_D$, the decision maker chooses one of three actions: {switch} to the challenger, permanently {discard} it and stop data collection, or {continue} data collection.
+Switching to the challenger entails (i) the cumulative pre-decision costs incurred up to $t$, $cnt$ (sunk at $t$), (ii) a one-time switching cost $ c_s$ incurred when switching to the challenger, and (iii) the cumulative post-decision net gain in future time steps, $\sum_{\tau=t+1}^{T} \left[ n \cdot ( G(t) - c ) \right].$ By using $G(t)$ in the post-decision net gain, we are explicitly assuming that a switch at epoch $t$ deploys the challenger model trained at that same epoch.
+We do not consider the option of switching at time $t$ to a challenger trained earlier at some $t' < t$: as we explain in Section~\ref{ssec:theory-oracle}, under mild assumptions, such delayed-switch choices are always suboptimal.
+Put together, the value of switching to the challenger at $t$ is: